Got The D?

-Symptoms of G6PDd are very similar and easily confused with other more common health issues.
-A G6PD deficient person may have the ability to produce enough new Red Blood Cells to compensate for the early breaking down of RBCs (low hemolysis).
+Symptoms of G6PDd are very similar and easily confused with other, more common health issues.
+A G6PD-deficient person may have the ability to produce enough new Red Blood Cells to compensate for the early breakdown of RBCs (low hemolysis).
 This is why many never realize they are deficient…until they have a major hemolytic crisis.

 KNOW the signs of hemolytic anemia!